LexBorisoff/web-cli/README.md

 <pre><code>web <em>-b=firefox</em> this is <em>-i</em> an example <em>-e=duckduckgo</em> search query</code></pre>

+> **_Note_**
-> Normally, you would place the options where they make sense visually (such as the beginning or the end of the command) or as you need them when you construct a query.
+> Normally, you would place the options where they make sense visually such as at the start or the end of the command.
+This example just shows you that their placement does not impact the constructed query.

 The above command will do the following: